CodeZwei/shisho/wiki/Design.md

 Shisho could use a host of CLI tools for use offline for processing/querying the data in the database, or syncing the status with thirdparty providers.

 Obvious ideas would be to take a set of already downloaded images, process their names, and search for them on thirdparty sites, to build a record.
-This would help initial ingestion of existing corpus.
+This would help initial ingestion of an existing corpus.

 Reconciliation tool obviously.